Patient Involvement and Public Engagement

 • Crick Public Engagement Manager: Cristina Vidal Franco

-Beyond our Core PE Committee, this wider PE Advisory Committee brings together broader representatives from across our organisations to review our public engagement strategy every six months.
+Beyond our Core Committee, this wider PPIE Advisory Committee brings together broader representatives from across our organisations to review our patient/public engagement strategy every six months.

 • CRUK CoL RRC Academic Public Engagement Lead and KCL Senior Lecturer: Dr Samantha Terry

-• CRUK CoL RRC/UCL Patient Involvement Coordinator: Philippa Pristera
+• CRUK CoL RRC/UCL Patient Involvement Coordinator (PPI Lead): Philippa Pristera

 • CRUK CoL RRC executive board member (on rotation)